DaniqueJ-R/milestone_proj_3/README.md

 ### Visual Design

-- Custom matching colourscheem for Sea (Blue Tones), Sunset(Orange-Purple Tones), Cosmic (purple Tones), and Forest(Green Tones)
+- Custom matching color scheme for Sea (Blue Tones), Sunset(Orange-Purple Tones), Cosmic (Purple Tones), and Forest(Green Tones)

-- Accessible typography for overall site
+- Accessible typography for the overall site

-- Curved hadwritten typography for notes displayed
+- Curved handwritten typography for notes displayed

 - Simple, welcoming layout

 ### Color Scheme

 From the beginning, I wanted the site to feel dynamic and personal, so instead of being limited to a single color palette, I designed it to adapt based on the user’s chosen theme.
 Users can select between **Ocean, Sunset, Forest, or Space/Cosmic**, each with its own unique gradient background, note card styling, and button colors while keeping accessibility and readability in mind.
-These pallets were inspired by [Coolors](https://coolors.co/), and customized to prefered shades during the styling process.
+These pallets were inspired by [Coolors](https://coolors.co/), and customized to preferred shades during the styling process.

 To achieve this, I created theme-specific CSS classes (e.g., `.theme-sea`, `.theme-forest`, `.theme-sunset`, `.theme-space`) that apply consistent styling across the site’s elements, including the body background, note cards, and buttons.
 This ensures the design is cohesive within each theme while still providing variety and personalization.